astronexus/HYG-Database/hyg/README.md

 ##### Recent changes

-There are now three subversions of v3.
-The latest version (as of April 27, 2023) is v3.2.
+There are now multiple sub-versions of v3.
+The latest version (as of April 29, 2023) is v3.3.

 v3.0: The original version, released in 2014.